 Here at the Grange Veterinary Surgery, we use both methods frequently depending on our clinical suspicions, as one method may be more suitable to an investigation than the other.
 Occasionally we need to use a number of investigative methods

-X-rays are commonly used to assess lameness and painful joints, heart and lung disorders, vomiting and digestive problems and urinary issues.
-They are normally performed with a light a sedative and can usually be carried out within a day allowing you to take you pet home once the procedure is over.
+Radiography is commonly used to assess lameness and painful joints, heart and lung disorders, vomiting and digestive problems and urinary issues.
+It is performed with either a general anaesthetic or a sedative and usually within a day to allow you to take your pet home once the procedure is over.

 We have a modern digital x-ray suite which is second to none.